-Complaints concerning employee illegal and unethical behavior are handled following the Company’s policy on grievance resolution and Code of Conduct Manual, where prompt resolution in an orderly manner and fair treatment in the investigation of the complaint are followed and applied.
+Complaints concerning employee illegal and unethical behavior are handled following the Company’s policy on whistle blowing, grievance resolution, and Code of Conduct Manual, where prompt resolution in an orderly manner and fair treatment in the investigation of the complaint or disclosure are followed and applied.

 A written discovery report or complaint is first submitted to the concerned authorities in the Company when thereafter investigation is conducted where the parties involved are given the chance to submit evidence in defense of their side.
 An evaluation of the facts and a hearing of the case by a committee is made and a recommendation on the appropriate action of the Company is submitted to the deciding authority for final approval within the prescribed time allowed where a written appeal for reconsideration may be filed.